 Recommended places to start: Job sites such as Flexjobs or Craigslist.

-Average pay: $10 to about $17 per hour, with the average being $14.42 per hour according to Payscale.
+Average salary: $10 to about $17 per hour, with the average being $15.43 per hour according to Payscale.

 12. Online store owner - Etsy/eBay/Amazon

 If you’re skilled in making things with your hands, you can sell your items online.
 Or make and sell things from home such as digital products and printables that your customers can download using your store.
-It's one of the most fun work from home jobs for females who are entrepreneurial.
+It’s one of the best work from home jobs if you are entrepreneurial.

 If you’re not an artisan, online stores are still a great option for you.
 Marketplaces such as Amazon and eBay can be great places to sell items ranging from electronics to books, and pretty much any product customers may need.